Minzhp/DIP_Learning/README.md

 # DIP_Learning
-for the course of digital image prosessing
+for the course of digital image processing